TV-Rename/tvrename/technical.md

 > \\Documents and Settings\\\<username\>\\Application Data\\TVRename\\TVRename\\2.1\\

-And on Windows 7 and later: -
+And on Windows Vista and later: -

 > \\Users\\\<username\>\\AppData\\Roaming\\TVRename\\TVRename\\2.1\\